WHY DO WE EXIST?

 Shawnnette "RIMIDI" Longley

-Founder & CEO, Mentor, Mother
+Founder & CEO, Artist, Teacher and Mother

 RIMIDI draws influence from growing up in a music-loving household that saw no boundaries between genres.
 As early as age eleven, she showed a talent for writing, filling notebooks with poetry and original lyrics.
 When her mother gave RIMIDI her first karaoke machine, her path as an artist became clear.
+After becoming a teacher, Girl Scout leader, Cheerleading Commissioner and Cheerleading Coach, it became very clear that serving the youth was another passion of hers.

 RIMIDI has performed as a background vocalist for Aloe Blacc on ABC’s 2018 Disney Holiday Special, and is an alumna of Betty Wright’s “The M.O.S.T.” songwriting camp.
 As the founder and owner of a record label, Noom Recordings, and a music publishing company, RIMIDI MUSIC, she is a sought-after collaborator known for her industry expertise both on stage and off.